dobbs/wiki-spike-css/principles.md

 __Self Test.__ New.
 Core releases, plugins and possibly scripts can provide "self driving" pragmas that visibly succeed or fail.

+__Partial Content.__ Show, for example, a guess of page title while fetching the page json with the properly capitalized title.

 ## Authoring

 __Natural Extension.__ The act of reading extends easily into writing in an unchanged context.